AuFeld/human-rights-first-fe-f/README.md

 - Sign in/Sign out options `(not functional)`
 - Graph:
     - timelime view of number of incidents over the course of a year (data dates range)
-    - ability to filter out data by type of brutality used
+    - ability to filter out data by type of force used
 - Filter `(currently applying just for the map)`:
     - date range implemented `(not functional)`
     - reset filters `(not functional)`
     - select state dropdown or search state by typing(selected state can be removed with one click on the x  button on the right afterwards): zooms onto the selected state
     - search by zip-code (looked up zipcode can be removed with the x  button on the right of it afterwards): zooms onto a zipcode location
-    - filter incidents by type of brutality
+    - filter incidents by type of force
     - filter incidents by type of source like Twitter, Reddit, etc `(not functional)`
 - Map:
     - graphic content warning screen